slatedb/slatedb/src/bencher/README.md

 ### `nightly.yaml`

-The `benchmark-db.sh` is also used in `.github/workflows/nightly.yaml` to benchmark the nightly build and generate plots for the [SlateDB website](https://slatedb.io/performance/benchmarks/main/).
+`benchmark-db.sh` is also used in `.github/workflows/nightly.yaml` to benchmark the nightly build and generate plots for the [SlateDB website](https://slatedb.io/performance/benchmarks/main/).
 The tests are run using [WarpBuild](https://warpbuild.com) and the results are uploaded using [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark).
 The job will also fail if the results are not within 200% of the previous results.

 ## `compaction` Subcommand